Franz Vranitzky

 Franz Vranitzky ([fʁants vʁaˈnɪtski]; born 4 October 1937) is an Austrian politician.
 A member of the Social Democratic Party of Austria (SPÖ), he was Chancellor of Austria from 1986 to 1997.

 Early life and career

 As the son of a foundryman, Vranitzky was born into humble circumstances in Vienna's 17th district.
 He attended the Realgymnasium Geblergasse and studied economics, graduating in 1960.
 He financed his studies teaching Latin and English and as a construction worker.

 As a young man, Vranitzky played basketball and was a member of Austria's national team, which in 1960 unsuccessfully tried to qualify for the 1960 Summer Olympics in Rome.

-In 1962 he joined the Social Democratic Party of Austria (SPÖ).
+In 1962, Vranitzky joined the Social Democratic Party of Austria (SPÖ).

 In 1962, Vranitzky married Christine Christen, with whom he fathered two children.